NottingHack/rules/membership-of-the-hackspace.rst

 .. [#] http://www.legislation.gov.uk/ukpga/2006/46/contents
 .. [#] http://lspace.nottinghack.org.uk/hms
 .. [#] Some email providers have prolific spam filters which are triggered by the word “hack” and AOL is known to bounce all our email due to the word “Hack”

-Matt's notes:

-    abandoned things, notice served at end of there membership (2 months of non payment)